josephryan/alien_index/README.md

 WARNING: the alien_index_blastdb.0.01.fasta file is 5.4 gigabytes when uncompressed.
 You will need close to 20 gigabytes of free space for the fasta file and the blast databases

+NOTE: Version 0.01 and 0.02 do not properly handle sequences that have no hits to Metazoa

 alien_index
 ===========

-identify potential non-animal transcripts or horizontally transferred genes in animal transcriptomes
+identify potential non-animal transcripts or horizontally transferred genes in animal transcriptomes.
+This script will eventually be adjusted to handle identification of alien sequences in other lineages besides animals.

 requires
 ========